 The Colosseum is a child-friendly attraction: kids go free and strollers are allowed (inside there is even an elevator which reaches most areas).

-However, there are a few things to keep in mind when visiting the Colosseum inside with a toddler: first, lines are immense, so make sure you get skip the line tickets (learn how here).
+However, there are a few things to keep in mind when visiting the Colosseum inside with a toddler: first, tickets are only bookable online, not on the spot (learn how here).

-Second, while strollers are allowed, it is a real pain to maneuver them inside such a busy attraction so I highly recommend you opt for a carrier on the day of your visit, if at all possible.
+Second, while strollers are allowed into most parts of the Colosseum (not all), it is a real pain to maneuver them inside such a busy attraction so I highly recommend you opt for a carrier on the day of your visit, if at all possible.

 The Roman Forum lies just beside the Colosseum and I love visiting it with my kids.